-- Education of patients and families regarding communication and swallowing development, impairment and opportunities for stimulating improvement.
+- Counsel patients and their families regarding communication and swallowing development, impairment and opportunities for stimulating improvement.

-- A Certificate of Clinical Competence (CCC) awarded by the American Speech Language Hearing Association (ASHA), or, eligibility to initiate a Clinical Fellowship, is required.
+- A Certificate of Clinical Competence, awarded by the American Speech-Language-Hearing Association (ASHA) is required

-- Previous experience with assessment/treatment of children with complex communication disorders
+- Progressively complex experience in the evaluation of children with communication and swallowing disorders

 - Excellent communication skills, verbal and written